Learning Disability Today

 The development of the Core and Essential Service Standards, the PMLD Link Journal, #PMLDChat, and ‘Raising the Bar’ National Conference in November 2017 have all started to change that.
 There is a real appetite to ensure people with profound and multiple learning disabilities are listened to, engaged with fully and meaningfully, and are visible in and contributing to society.

-Raising the Bar II on 2nd November will be a bigger and stronger Conference building on the strength of passion and feeling of last year’s conference.
+Raising the Bar II on 2nd November will be a bigger and stronger Conference, building on the passion and energy of last year’s conference.

 Join us if you can at the event.
 The conference programme provides a strong emphasis on consent, decision-making, and citizenship for people with profound and multiple learning disabilities.
 So, it’s an important learning and networking opportunity for everyone involved in the lives of children and adults with profound and multiple learning disabilities.

-At the LDT London Exhibition and Learning Day, the organisers of Raising the Bar II, myself, Thomas Doukas, Annie Fergusson, and Joanna Grace will focus on how the implementation of the Standards can assist providers and commissioners to be responsive and ensure people enjoy meaningful lives.
+At the LDT London Exhibition and Learning Day, the organisers of Raising the Bar II—myself, Thomas Doukas, Annie Fergusson, and Joanna Grace—will focus on how the implementation of the Standards can assist providers and commissioners in being responsive and ensuring people enjoy meaningful lives.

 author avatar